Dwolla

-Dwolla /dəˈwɑːlə/ is a United States-only fintech company that provides businesses with a connection to the ACH Network or RTP Network (Clearing House’s privately-owned real-time payments network).
+Dwolla /dəˈwɑːlə/ is a United States-only fintech company that provides businesses with a connection to the ACH Network or RTP Network (Clearing House’s privately owned real-time payments network).

 History

-The company was founded in 2008 with services based only in Iowa, and having two employees.
-After raising US$1.31 million in funding, Dwolla launched in the United States on December 1, 2010, with founders Ben Milne (CEO) and Shane Neuerburg (CTO), in Des Moines, Iowa, and initially with a few small banks and retailers.
+The company was founded in 2008 in Iowa by Ben Milne and Shane Neuerburg.
+After raising $1.31 million in funding, Dwolla launched in the United States in December 2010 to a few small banks and retailers.

-By June 2011, Dwolla had grown to 15 employees and 20,000 users, and it processed $1 million in a week for the first time.
+By June 2011, Dwolla had grown to 15 employees, 20,000 users, and $1 million in weekly processing volume.

-Dwolla began with Veridian Credit Union for banking services, while The Members Group of the Iowa Credit Union League processed their transactions.